Compare the election platforms and promises from Ontario's 4 major parties

 It wants to hire at least 15,000 nurses over three years and require “safe nurse-to-patient staffing ratios,” while also moving away from for-profit nursing agencies.

 The NDP wants to have the Workplace Safety and Insurance Board (WSIB) compensate workers more and for longer.
-It also said in autumn the province should fund universal mental health care.
+It would fund universal mental health care and clear the youth waitlist.
+For the opioid crisis it would both fund treatment beds and bring back closed harm-reduction spaces.

-Locally, it says it would build a new hospital in Brantford and fund the planning of a new Kitchener-Waterloo hospital.
-It would add services to the Welland Hospital and Fort Erie and Port Colborne urgent care centres.
+Locally, it says it would build a new hospital in Brantford, speed up a new one in Scarborough and fund the planning of a new Kitchener-Waterloo hospital.
+It would add services to the Welland Hospital, to the Fort Erie and Port Colborne urgent care centres and improve 911 service in northern Ontario.

 They guarantee every Ontarian will have a family doctor close to home by the end of their first term.
 The plan is to invest $3.1 billion to attract and retain 3,100 family doctors by 2029, partly by doubling medical school spots, integrating internationally trained doctors more quickly, luring qualified family doctors working in other fields and incentivizing doctors near retirement to stay.